Mastodon

 What to expect in your first year

-Let's be honest about what the early days look like, because nobody talks about this bit.
+Let's be straight about what the early days look like, because nobody talks about this bit.

 Your portfolio will be small, and the movements will feel meaningless.
 You put in 50 pounds and it goes up 38p.
 Or down 1.20.
 It feels like nothing is happening.
 This is normal.
 Compounding is a slow burn.
 It barely registers in year one, becomes noticeable around year five, and gets genuinely exciting around year ten.